Skip to main content

 Foundational research

 Foundational research is the research you do to identify and clarify the team’s objectives, assumptions, and constraints.
-This includes stakeholder interviews, secondary research, and workshops.
+On the 18F Methods site, discover methods help to build context for the problem you’re investigating.
+This includes; stakeholder and user interviews, heuristic evaluation, and hopes and fears workshops.
 Foundational research is primarily (though not exclusively) the domain of 18F Path Analysis engagements and results in, among other things, a problem statement as outlined on our GitHub repository.

 Foundational research helps you ask: what problem are we trying to solve?